shadowsocks/shadowsocks-org/src/content/1.4/config/01-quick-guide.md

 	ss://method:password@hostname:port
 ```

 For example, we have a server at `192.168.100.1:8888` using `bf-cfb` encryption method and password `test`.
-Then, with the plain URI `ss://bf-cfb:test@192.168.100.1:8888`, we can get the BASE64 encoded URI:
+Then, with the plain URI `ss://bf-cfb:test@192.168.100.1:8888`, we can generate the BASE64 encoded URI:

 ```
 	ss://YmYtY2ZiOnRlc3RAMTkyLjE2OC4xMDAuMTo4ODg4
 ```

 This URI can also be encoded to QR code.
-Then you can just scan it with your Android or iOS devices:
+Then, just scan it with your Android / iOS devices:

 <div class="container">
 <div class="sixteen columns"><br/></div>